Rainbow celebrations as Australians vote for same-sex marriage

 "It's a g'day.
 Way to go Australia," tweeted U.S. TV host Ellen DeGeneres, who is married to Australian actress Portia de Rossi in the United States.

-Almost 80 percent of the country's eligible voters took part in the survey - a higher voter turnout than Britain's Brexit vote and Ireland's same-sex marriage referendum.
+Almost 80 percent of eligible voters took part in the survey - a higher turnout than Britain's Brexit vote and Ireland's same-sex marriage referendum.

 Mark Barry, 59, wiped away tears as he took in the result with his partner of 35 years, Gerrard Boller.